Frequently Asked Questions

 Why did you become a therapist?

-I offer a free initial session to all clients, so you have a chance to meet me before deciding whether to continue.
-If you’d like to book a free initial session just drop me an email and we’ll take it from there.
+I offer a free initial consultation to all clients, so you have a chance to meet me before deciding whether to continue.
+If you’d like to book a free consultation just drop me an email and we’ll take it from there.